 More information on exemptions

 For more information, see IRS Publication 501: Exemptions, Standard Deduction and Filing Information.

 You can deduct any expense you pay for the prevention, diagnosis or medical treatment of physical or mental illness, and any amounts you pay to treat or modify any part or function of the body for health—but not for cosmetic purposes.
 (So you can deduct the cost of LASIK eye surgery to correct your vision, but not the BOTOX® Cosmetic injections to smooth the wrinkles around your eyes.)
 You can also deduct the cost of transportation to the locations where you can receive this kind of medical care, your health insurance premiums, and your costs for prescription drugs and insulin.

-Medical expenses are only deductible if you itemize, and only if they exceed 7.5 percent of your Adjusted Gross Income (10 percent if you are subject to the Alternative Minimum Tax).
+Medical expenses are only deductible if you itemize, and only if they exceed 10 percent of your Adjusted Gross Income.
 You can only deduct the medical and dental expenses that exceed those percentages.

 There is an exception for qualifying health insurance premiums paid by eligible self-employed individuals.
 Such costs can be deducted as adjustments to income which means eligible taxpayers can deduct 100 percent of their qualifying health insurance premiums on page 1 of Form 1040.
 (In other words, this write-off is available whether you itemize or not.)

 You can deduct medical costs you pay directly to medical service providers for another person according to the following rules:

 - If you pay medical expenses for someone you do not claim as a dependent on your income tax return, you can deduct those expenses if:

 - He or she either lived with you for the entire year as a member of your household.

 - He or she is related to you (as described in the section Who's a Relative).